sbkashif/sbkashif.github.io/about.md

 permalink: /about/
 ---

-My background is in chemical engineering, with primary interest in modeling and simulation.
-I am greatly fascinated with the insights computational techniques provide in understanding a given phenomenon.
+ My background is in Chemical Engineering, with a strong inclination for computer simulations.
+I am greatly fascinated with the vast possibilites that engineers can explore from a simulation software.
+I love the control the computer simulations provide in exploring the paramater space, unless one is dealing with amorphous polymers :p

+My interest in computer simulations was stoked from a computational fluid dynamics workshop during my junior year, and eventually evolved to molecular modeling at the start of my PhD.
+I aspire to work at the intersection of molecular modeling, machine learning and material science for the rest of my career.

 For my PhD dissertation, I am using molecular dynamics simulations coupled with advanced sampling techniques to understand the solute rejection mechanism in polyamide membrane.
-My work will eventually help in designing membranes with better solute-solute selectivity.
+My work will eventually help in designing membranes with better water-ion selectivity.
 In another project, I am working on developing an open-source Python package for generating the starting structure of amorphous polymers to do molecular simulations.

 Outside work, I like listening to music, reading, and taking long walks in the neighbourhood.